astrobsm/mdcanreg_cert/DIGITAL-OCEAN-DEPLOYMENT.md

 4. **404 Errors on App Platform**:
    - Check the application logs in Digital Ocean dashboard for specific errors
-   - Verify that the run command is set correctly (should be `gunicorn --bind 0.0.0.0:$PORT app:app`)
+   - Verify that the run command is set correctly (should be `gunicorn --bind 0.0.0.0:$PORT do_app:app`)
    - Make sure the PORT environment variable is being used correctly
    - Ensure the static files are being served correctly
    - Try redeploying the app with the minimal version using explicit commands: